dnsimple/dnsimple-support/content/articles/contact-management.md

 ## Why domain contacts are important

 Domain contacts are required for registering a new domain or purchasing a new SSL certificate.
-They're associated with accounts, rather than individual users.
+Domain contact information is associated with accounts rather than individual users.
+Adding someone as a domain contact does not give them access to your DNSimple account or user.

 A contact must have correct, up-to-date information, as it may be used by [ICANN for contact verification](/articles/icann-domain-validation/) after purchasing a domain.
-If the information is incorrect you  may not recieve the validation request.
-Failure to validate your registrant email address results in suspension of the domain name after 15 days of non-compliance.
+If the information is incorrect the contact  may not recieve the validation request.
+Failure to validate the registrant email address will result in suspension of the domain name after 15 days of non-compliance.

 Use an email address that does not belong to the custom domain you're managing (e.g. if you own `example.buisness`, don't use `Hello@example.business`).
 If your email is tied to the domain, and it becomes unavailable, expires, or is not configured correctly, you might not be able to receive notifications.